Select your location:

 Impact on Communities

-With this new rule, people across America will be safer from these toxic “forever chemicals” and polluters will be held accountable for causing PFAS pollution.
+With this new rule, people across America will be saferr from these toxic “forever chemicals” and polluters will be held accountable for causing PFAS pollution.
 The EPA will work with the state co-regulators and local officials to provide water systems and implement this rule.
 To help the communities understand the PFAS drinking water regulation better, EPA will host some webinars.
 They have already published a toolkit of communications resources to facilitate community leaders to educate the public about PFAS exposure, associated health risks and this new rule.

-All these new regulations will provide increased safety and transparency about the water we consume.
+All these new regulations will provide increased saferty and transparency about the water we consume.
 Water companies will have to work actively to monitor and reduce their PFAS levels to ensure that they are in compliance with these new standards.

 How CGC Water Can Help

-Given the health risks that these chemicals pose to humans, it is crucial to do PFAS water testing and invest in a quality water filtration system to safeguard the health and well-being of your loved ones.
+Given the health risks that these chemicals pose to humans, it is crucial to do PFAS water testing and invest in a quality water filtration system to saferguard the health and well-being of your loved ones.

 Share this post: